pstaender/neo4jmapper/README.md

 ```

 To extend the Node object in JavaScript you have to use an extend method (here I choosed the underscore `_.extend` method), but similar methods should work as well.
-The example demonstrate to define a model (same as above) in JavaScript:
+The example demonstrates how to define a model (same as above) in JavaScript:

 ```js
   var Movie = (function(Node) {